azhon/AppUpdate/README-EN.md

 ```

 * Tips: The contents of the upgrade dialog can be swiped up and down！
-* If you need to implement your own set of download process, you only need to `extends` `BaseHttpDownloadManager` and update the progress with listener.
+* If you need to implement your own set of download process, you only need to `extends` `BaseHttpDownloadManager`.

 ```java
 class MyDownload : BaseHttpDownloadManager() {}